La Sierra University: Honors program

 Founded in the 1990s, Honors at La Sierra involves a general education package with courses that are discussion and project-based and designed to lead into one another.
 Cohorts of about 20 students take courses in the arts, sciences, religion, and other areas, taking part in research and community involvement projects and going on an international trip at the end of their sophomore year.
 Honors is also a community of scholars, centered around the program's dorm (South Hall), where students study, socialize, and live.

 Athletics

 The La Sierra athletic teams are called the Golden Eagles.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (Cal Pac) since the 2013–14 academic year.
 The Golden Eagles previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2010–11 (when the school joined the NAIA) to 2012–13; and in the NCAA Division III ranks as an NCAA D-III Independent.

 La Sierra competes in nine intercollegiate varsity sports: Men's sports include baseball, basketball, cross country and soccer; women's sports include basketball, cross country, soccer, softball and volleyball.

+In 2025, The La Sierra Golden Eagles left the California Pacific Conference and joined the GSAC Conference to became their most recent member.